Gatunda

 Gatunda is one of the 14 sectors (imirenge) of Nyagatare District, Eastern Province, Rwanda.
 It is located in the central West of the district, and North East of Rwanda.
-It is the second smallest sector in Nyagatare District and the third most densely populous with the density of almost twice the district average.
+It is the second smallest sector in Nyagatare District, and the third most densely populous with the density of almost twice the district average.
 This high density of the population is the result of the fertile soil found in the sector.
 The main economic activity is agriculture.
-Beans, maize, peanuts, sorghum, pineapples are grown there.
+Beans, maize, peanuts, sorghum, and pineapples are grown there.
 The sector contains large banana plantations.
 As part of the Umutara region, the sector is also known for cattle husbandry.

 Gatunda Sector is divided into seven cells: Nyangara, Nyarurema, Cyagaju, Rwensheke, Nyamikamba, Nyamirembe and Kabeza.
 The office of Gatunda Sector is located in Nyamirembe Cell in the extreme North East section of the Sector.